chrisladd/DashDashSwift/README.md

 ## Getting Started

 You can use an instance of `CommandLineParser` to parse an array of arguments.
-Generally, you'd get these from an instance of `CommandLine`, but the `argsFrom(string:)` function can produce these from a plain string.
+Generally, you'd get these from an instance of `CommandLine`, but the `args(from:)` function can produce these from a plain string.

 From there, a parser has methods to extract strings, ints, doubles, bools and more.